AaronSinfield/Local-Planning-Authority-PDF-Analysis/README.md

 - `summary_*.json` — Detailed extraction per PDF.
 - `error_log.txt` — Processing errors and debug info.

-*This tool is designed to help automate the extraction of accessibility policy data from UK planning documents for research and analysis.*
+*This web tool is designed to help automate the extraction of accessibility policy data from UK planning documents for research and analysis.*